mohamedsaif/IntelligentExperiences.OnContainers/README.md

 Follow this detailed walk through guide to see how a Crowd Analytics platform, built on Azure, can provide occupancy insights in a workspace, or some other location, while having technical fun with an AI-driven platform on Kubernetes.

 Almost all enterprises already operate networked CCTV cameras in their buildings and stores.
-This Crowd Analytics Platform extend the capabilities of these cameras to include additional useful intelligence, to improve customer experience and safety trough AI.
+This Crowd Analytics Platform extends the capabilities of these cameras to include additional useful intelligence, to improve customer experience and safety, through AI.

 >NOTE: It is important to mention before diving into the platform that leveraging and designing AI powered solutions should always adhere to responsible and ethical principles that reflect trust and timeless values.
 I personally like Microsoft's principles about fairness, inclusiveness, reliability, safety, transparency, privacy, security and accountability.
 [Read more](https://www.microsoft.com/en-us/AI/our-approach-to-ai)

 ### Crowd Analytics

-Crowd analytics (also known as footfall analytics) is about gaining a better understanding of the demographics (age, gender,...) of who is visiting your location, when they are visting and how many are visting.
+Crowd analytics (also known as footfall analytics) is about gaining a better understanding of the demographics (age, gender,...) of who is visiting your location, when they are visting, and how many are visting.

 This workshop walks through a guided deployment of a connected, secure and reliable **Crowd Analytics** platform, leveraging cloud native technologies.